level12/keg-app-cookiecutter/{{cookiecutter.project_dashed}}-src/readme.rst

   * Look on the server in ~/syslogs/app.log for the app's log messages
   * Look at logzio, the messages should have shipped there as well through rsyslog

-* Setup an alert in Logz.io for the "ping-pong" log message to arrive 5 times in 10 minutes.
-This ensures both that Celery is running and that log messages are shipping correctly.
+* Setup health-check and Celery alive monitors on the Cronitor dashboard.
+This ensures both that the uwsgi service is alive and Celery is running.

+  * Example monitors are on Cronitor under KegDemo

 Database Backup, Restore, and Migration Tests